COVID at Olympics: Dutch Taekwondo player, Czech beach volleyball player out; Tokyo logs 1979 cases | Sports-Games

 The Netherland's Olympic Committee announced Oogink's positive test in a tweet.

-''Sad news for Reshmie Login.
-Due to a positive test, she, unfortunately, cannot participate in the Games,'' the NOC posted.
+''Sad news for Reshmie Oogink.
+Due to a positive test, she unfortunately cannot participate in the Games,'' the NOC posted.

 Both Nausch and Oogink have been quarantined.